-Yes, we require a POA duly apostilled in order to act on behalf any Legal Entity or Person.
+Yes, we require a POA duly legalized or apostilled in order to act on behalf any Legal Entity or Person.
+All documents written in foreign language should be translated to Spanish by a Court Authorized Translator.

 15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?